-E-Money - Virtual cash featured which can be enrolled to 24K plus card across all 2,500 Cebuana Lhuillier Pawnshop branches nationwide.
+E-Money - Virtual cash featured which can be enrolled to 24K plus card across all 3,200 Cebuana Lhuillier Pawnshop branches nationwide.
 This provides better, secure, and convenient electronic services.
 E-Money can be used for the following transactions: Remit money, buy e-Load, cash in, and cash out.

-ATM Services - Deployment of ATMs at CLRB bank branches for BancNet transactions and POS terminals on almost 3,000 Cebuana Lhuillier Pawnshop branches nationwide for Cash Agent transactions.
-This includes issuance of 24K Debit Card, first debit card to cater the financial needs of the under-served market as well as basic services such as deposit, withdrawal, requests etc.
+ATM Services - Deployment of ATMs at CLB branches for BancNet transactions and POS terminals on almost 3,200 Cebuana Lhuillier Pawnshop branches nationwide for Cash Agent transactions.
+This includes issuance of 24K Debit Card, first debit card to cater the financial needs of the underserved market as well as basic services such as deposit, withdrawal, requests etc.